 Option 2:

 If you want to simplify and reduce the costs of a 401(k) plan for your small business, we have an effective solution.
 Our partner, 401Go, uses advanced technology to streamline administrative tasks, ensure compliance, and track eligibility.
-They prepare and file the 5500 forms, a service often not provided by other third-party administrators.
-By combining traditional roles into one platform, 401Go can cut expenses by up to 25%.
+They support plan administration, including Form 5500 preparation and filing, and work with an independent custodian to safeguard plan assets.
+By combining traditional roles into one platform, 401Go can cut first year expenses by up to 25%.

-At Trajan Wealth, we can set up your company’s 401(k) plan for just $65 per month per plan and $8 per month per participant, along with a typical custodian fee of 0.10% and an advisory fee capped at 0.75%.* Tax credits are also available to help offset costs!
+We can set up your company’s 401(k) plan for just $110/mo per plan, + $2 to 7/mo per participant, typical custodian fee (0.15%), and a more reasonable advisory fee of no more than 0.75%.* Plus there are tax credits available to help offset costs!

 Setup can be done quickly, and with five or more employees, a 401(k) can help attract and retain top talent.
 If you’re an employee without a 401(k), encourage your boss to reach out to Trajan Wealth today!